philipdev/stateflow/README.md

 <a name="module_stateflow..StateFlow#getStateObject"></a>
 ### stateFlow.getStateObject(state)
 Get the state instance object also associated with the state action this.
 Used to provide functionality and data to a state see {State}.
-For every state there is state object.
+For every state there is state instance.

 **Params**

 - state `string` - state name to get an state object for

 **Returns**: `State` - state instance object
+<a name="parse"></a>
+# parse()
+Creates a flow definition object from a simple flow language which can be passed to the StateFlow constructor

 <a name="stateDefinition"></a>
 # type: stateDefinition
 **Properties**